marionbarker/OmniLoopMessageParser/README.md

 * vFlag
 **     : if 0: output analysis to terminal window
-**     : if 1: output pod session analysis to outFile **     : if 2: report init steps to terminal if available **     : if 3: output init summary to outFile, init steps if too many, skip rest of pod analysis **     : if 4: report init steps to outFile_init.csv, report podState to outFile_podState.csv
+**     : if 1: output pod session analysis to outFile **     : if 2: report init steps to terminal if exceeds nominal expected **     : if 3: output init summary to outFile, init steps if too many, skip rest of pod analysis **     : if 4: report init steps to outFile_init.csv, report podState to outFile_podState.csv